aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

   export class HomePageModule {}
   ```

-This configuration enables your *HomeTab* module to use Amplify UI components.
+This update enables your *HomeTab* module to use Amplify UI components.

 ### Rendering the Auth UI

 Now, you can use Amplify UI components in your views.
-UI components render a pre-built sign-in and sign-out UI for your app with full fledged auth functionality like user registration, password reminders and Multi-factor Authentication.
+Auth UI component renders a pre-built sign-in and sign-up UI with full-fledged auth functionality like user registration, password reminders, and Multi-factor Authentication.

-Previously, we have placed authentication buttons on the home page that simulates the auth states.
-To replace these buttons with the actual auth inputs,
+Previously, we have replaced authentication buttons on the home page that changes the auth states.
+To replace these buttons with the actual auth UI,
 open *src/app/homeTab/homeTab.page.html* and replace the content with the following markup:

 ```html